Installer Directory

 There are two main types of ground source heat pump systems, these are horizontal and vertical.
 The piping network that is installed underground can be done so either horizontally or vertically, it all depends on the space that you have available for installation.

 Horizontal systems tend to be laid in a shallow trench over a much wider surface area.
 The vertical systems, however, will bury the pipes in a borehole.
-This can be anywhere between 15m and 100m deep, depending on what you require.
+This can be anywhere between 15m to 120m deep, depending on what you require.

 It is important to remember that, regardless of which system you need installed, you ensure it is the correct size for your personal needs.